danstafford/danstafford.github.io/docs/using-curl-for-testing-api-requests.md

 ["https://en.wiktionary.org/wiki/quintessence"]}]
 ```

-## Formatting the results
+## Format the results

-The JSON response we have received back from the Dictionary API is formatted as a single line and is not in a very readable state.
+The JSON response we have received back from the Dictionary API is formatted as a single line and not in a very readable state.
 When
 using curl there are several options available to format the results.

 If you are using a Mac or certain Linux distributions, using the `json_pp` utility is a formatting option.